 At Fi, we're balancing a sleek design your dog can comfortably wear every day, and a long-lasting battery, to ensure we can pick up a signal when it is available.
-The reality is that if your dog escapes - especially if it is in a rural area or in the woods - he will likely walk through areas with poor coverage and areas with perfect coverage.
+The reality is that if your dog escapes - especially if it is in a rural area or in the woods - they will likely walk through areas with poor coverage and areas with perfect coverage.

-Testing Fi Collar GPS/LTE Reports In App
+Testing Fi Collar GPS/LTE reports in the Fi App

 The best way to truly understand GPS coverage in your area is to do some testing, and we've built a function just for that!
 To test GPS, see: Testing GPS/LTE